aaronbloomfield/ccc/hws/dex/index.md

 - remind about capturing intermediate state
 - why contract creation is in the constructor (for gas)
 - how to pass in ether with a contract call
+- they have to "turn off" the action of onERC20Received() when adjusting liquidity
+- explain how to implement `receive()` with `override`
+- supports one more interface (IERC20Receiver)

 ### Deployment